A professional corporation is a special type of corporate structure designed for licensed professionals like doctors, engineers, and lawyers.

-Your company name also needs to be unique.
-Use our business name reservation service to see whether your preferred name is available.
-If it is, we can reserve it for you while you work on your paperwork.
-Your Kentucky name reservation will last for 120 days.
+Your company name also needs to be unique in the state of Kentucky.
 You may also want to consider using our domain name registration service, so you’ll be able to start advertising your business online when you get up and running.

 Registered agents exist to accept official correspondence — like government documents and legal notices — on your professional corporation’s behalf.
 The registered agent then passes these documents on to the PC.

 Kentucky law requires professional corporations to designate a registered office and a registered agent.
 However, any individual living in the Commonwealth of Kentucky can serve as a registered agent if their business address is the same as the registered office.

 ZenBusiness provides a registered agent service to help connect you with a registered agent who meets Kentucky’s registered agent requirements.